Solving Distributed Flexible Job Shop Scheduling Problems in the Wool Textile Industry with Quantum Annealing: Preliminaries

 \subsection{Binary Quadratic Models}

-For \ac{QA}, cost functions are mathematical expressions of the problem formulated as quadratic models that have the lowest values for good solutions.
-To solve problems on D-Wave quantum annealer, the problem space has to be formulated as a \ac{BQM}, the D-Wave Systems software representation of the objective function:
+For \ac{QA}, cost functions are mathematical expressions that are usually formulated as binary quadratic models\footnote{\url{https://docs.dwavequantum.com/en/latest/quantum_research/qubo_ising.html}} and whose lowest values generally represent the best solutions to problems~\citep{149:Yarkoni2022,121:zaman2021pyqubo}.
+To solve problems on the D-Wave quantum annealer, the problem space has to be formulated as a \ac{BQM}, the D-Wave Systems software representation of the objective function~\citep{121:zaman2021pyqubo}: